Canon Lens Terminology And Abbreviations – The Ultimate Guide

 Canon RF 5.2mm f/2.8 L Dual Fisheye 3D VR Lens

-VR lenses are Stereoscopic lenses designed for virtual reality productions and compatible with Canon’s EOS VR Utility software.
-There is only one Canon VR lens, the bug-eyed RF 5.2mm f/2.8 L Dual Fisheye 3D VR.
+VR lenses are stereoscopic lenses designed for virtual reality production and are compatible with Canon’s EOS VR Utility software.
+The first Canon VR lens was the bug-eyed RF 5.2mm f/2.8 L Dual Fisheye 3D VR, followed later by the RF-S 3.9mm f/3.5 STM Dual Fisheye and the RF-S 7.8mm f/4 STM Dual Lens.

 Pin This Post